How to Identify and Prevent Blossom-End Rot

 • Damage to plants’ roots

-Being aware of these causes when caring for tomatoes and other garden plants is the best way to prevent blossom-end rot.
+Awareness of these causes when caring for tomatoes and other garden plants is the best way to prevent blossom-end rot.

-Some blossom-end rot is more or less normal in the first tomatoes of the season, since the plants are usually under stress during the initial fruit set.
+Some blossom-end rot is more or less normal in the first tomatoes of the season since the plants are usually under stress during the initial fruit set.
 It also tends to happen more often in plants grown in containers, as the soil is more susceptible to fluctuations in moisture.
 In other words, the plants dry out too much, and their fruit is affected.

 Blossom-end rot on tomatoes.
 Photo by Chris Burnett